iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 rules for JSON data, but it does not establish any specification for such conformance.

+This document is a working draft; revisions and additions are expected.
 Readers are invited to provide feedback on this document by entering an issue at [https://github.com/NIEM/NIEM.github.io/issues](https://github.com/NIEM/NIEM.github.io/issues) or sending email to <niem-comments@lists.gatech.edu>.